datahubio/datahub-v2-docs/docs/features/data-cli.md

   your data is published!
 🔗  https://datahub.io/myname/mydataset/v/1 (copied to clipboard)
 ```

 **Note:** by default, findability flag for your dataset is set to `--unlisted`, meaning nobody else is able to see it, except you.
-Use `--public` flag to make it publicly available
+Use `--public` flag to make it publicly available.

 ### [data get](https://github.com/datahq/data-cli/blob/master/docs/get.md)

 Get a dataset from the DataHub or GitHub:

 ```bash
 $ data get http://datahub.io/core/gold-prices
 Time elapsed: 1.72 s
 Dataset/file is saved in "core/gold-prices"
 ```

 ### [data info](https://github.com/datahq/data-cli/blob/master/docs/info.md)

 Shows info about the dataset (local or remote):

 ```bash
 $ data info http://datahub.io/core/gold-prices
 # Gold Prices (Monthly in USD)